Valentine Browne, 6th Earl of Kenmare: Early life

 Born 29 May 1891 in Grosvenor Square, London, eldest son of Valentine Browne, 5th Earl of Kenmare, and Elizabeth Baring.
 Among his siblings were sister, Lady Dorothy Margaret (who married Lord Edward Arthur Grosvenor, youngest son of The 1st Duke of Westminster), Lady Cecilia Kathleen (who married Col. Hon.
 Thomas Eustace Vesey), Lt.
 Hon.
 Maurice Henry Dermot Browne (who was killed in action during World War I), and Gerald Browne (who died unmarried).

-His paternal grandparents were Valentine Browne, 4th Earl of Kenmare and Gertrude Thynne (a daughter of Rev. Lord Charles Thynne, Canon of Canterbury, and granddaughter of the 2nd Marquess of Bath).
+His paternal grandparents were Valentine Browne, 4th Earl of Kenmare and Gertrude Thynne (a daughter of The Rev. Lord Charles Thynne, Canon of Canterbury, and granddaughter of the 2nd Marquess of Bath).
 His mother was the eldest daughter of Edward Baring, 1st Baron Revelstoke and Louisa Emily Charlotte Bulteel (a daughter of John Crocker Bulteel, MP, and granddaughter of the 2nd Earl Grey).

-After his birth, he was immediately sent to the family seat in Killarney where he spent his early childhood.
-He was educated entirely in England, including at Downside School, Bath, before finishing with a BA in Trinity College, Cambridge, then headed for Europe.
+After his birth, he was sent to the family seat in Killarney where he spent his early childhood.
+He was educated in England, at Downside School, and at Trinity College, Cambridge, from which he received a BA, before he emigrated to Europe.